 What is the outlook (prognosis)?

 This depends on the underlying cause but is generally very good.
-People with smoking-related diseases who continue to smoke tend to suffer from coughing and breathlessness.
-Most coughs are due to short-lived viral infections, do not need special treatment and should be better within a week.
+People with smoking-related diseases who continue to smoke tend to be affected by coughing and breathlessness.
+These smoking-related diseases tend to get worse as time goes on.
+However, most coughs are due to short-lived viral infections, do not need special treatment and should be better within one to three weeks.